nashville-software-school/bangazon-inc/book-2-mvc/chapters/USER_RELATED_DATA.md

 }
 ```

 The last thing we need to do is create a Login form.
-Right click the `Login` method in `OwnersController` and select add view, give it the template of Create, and the model class of `Login`
+Right click the `Login` method in `OwnersController` and select add view, give it the template of Create, and the model class of `LoginViewModel`

 You should now be able to log in at `/owners/login` and enter an existing email address.
 You can confirm it worked by checking for the cookie in your dev tools.